 Please email for further details or to order any of these items.
 Cheques should be made payable to the “Shropshire Ornithological Society”.

-A book on the birds of Shropshire, incorporating the results of the recent BTO Atlas project, but with an additional two years additional survey data, will be published in 2016.
+A book on the birds of Shropshire, incorporating the results of the recent BTO Atlas project, but with an additional two years of additional survey data, will be published in 2018.

 The Birds of Shropshire will be the most comprehensive record of the County’s avifauna ever published.
 It is being produced by SOS, and will be based largely on the results of six years fieldwork up until 2013, winter and summer, by over 650 different observers who submitted over 333,400 records.
 These records have been used to produce maps showing the current distribution of almost 200 different species.